adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild4.md

 ---
 layout: default
-title: How to open a Trados bilingual file in MemoQ
+title: How to open a Trados bilingual file in memoQ
-parent: Trados files in MemoQ
+parent: Trados files in memoQ
 nav_order: 1
 grand_parent: User guide
 ---

-# How to open a Trados bilingual file (.sdlxliff) in MemoQ Translator Pro
+# How to open a Trados bilingual file (.sdlxliff) in memoQ translator pro

-Perform these steps to open a Trados bilingual file (.sdlxliff) in MemoQ Translator Pro:
+Perform these steps to open a Trados bilingual file (.sdlxliff) in memoQ translator pro:

-1. Open MemoQ Translator Pro.
+1. Open memoQ translator pro.
 2. Drag and drop the Trados bilingual file (.sdlxliff) that you want to use into the designated space.

     ![](../../../assets/images/Picture1.png)